Oregon lawmaker faces expulsion in assault on state Capitol

 “With the concurrence of two-thirds of the members of the House of Representatives, Representative Nearman (shall) be expelled from the House of Representatives,” the resolution says.

-The resolution cites the Oregon Constitution, which empowers the House of Representatives to punish a representative for disorderly behavior.

-The House calendar showed the resolution was scheduled for a vote later Monday.

-Nearman faces two misdemeanor criminal charges and has said he will seek a trial by jury.
+Nearman also faces two misdemeanor criminal charges and has said he will seek a trial by jury.

 Nearman hasn’t responded to repeated interview requests.
 He did say on a conservative radio show last month: “The Oregon State Police spent over four months investigating me. … Do you think these guys have anything better to do?”